lubuntu-team/manual/source/2/2.4/2.4.6/noblenote.rst

 ------------
 To change preferences of nobleNote press :kbd:`Control +P` or :menuselection:`Settings --> Configure`.
 To keep nobleNote in your system tray after you close the nobleNote window check/uncheck the :guilabel:`Close to tray` checkbox.
 If you want to toggle showing notes in HTML format check/uncheck the :guilabel:`Convert notes to the HTML format`.
 To hide the main window when you open nobleNote check the :guilabel:`Hide main window at startup`.
 If you want to toggle the menu entry to show source check/uncheck the :guilabel:`Show "Show source" menu entry`.
 To reverse the direction of scrolling in nobleNote check the :guilabel:`touch screen scrolling` checkbox.

 To change how wide to make the default for the new note editor :guilabel:`Width` field to how big to make the editor for the note.
 To change how high to make the editor size change the :guilabel:`Height` field.
 To change what the default font would be for editing is the large bar to the left under :guilabel:`Note editor default font`.
-To change the default font size change in the small to the right with a number.
+To change the font size change the number next to the name of your font.

 .. image:: nobleNote-pref.png